kimsama/Unity-Vertex-AmbientOcclusion/README.md

 # Unity-Vertex-AmbientOcclusion

-Originally posted on the following youtub page:
+A backup for a personal purpose, *Unity-Vertex-AmbientOcclusion* is originally posted on the following youtub page:

 [Per-vertex Ambient Occlusion (AO) in Unity](https://www.youtube.com/watch?v=eeKQAXg-Qo8) Copyright all rights reserved on Adrian Myers